ritaturk/xenko-docs/manual/getting-started/install-xenko.md

 You can download the Xenko Game Engine installer from the [Xenko website](http://xenko.com/download/).

-The DOWNLOAD page of Xenko website includes the pre-requisites for download, such as platform requirements, system requirements, licensing, and installer details.
+The download page of Xenko website includes the pre-requisites for download, such as platform requirements, system requirements, licensing, and installer details.

 Click the **DOWNLOAD** button.
 The Xenko application setup file is downloaded.